Sunday, August 26, 2007

 Two stripes is really a flight engineer.

-A dry heat really
+A dry heat really is better.

 Evacuations, when done properly, are amazing.